Please note: I receive commissions for purchases made through links in this post: https://honeygusto.com/zero-waste-starter-kit

 - 1 large cotton produce bag (white colour)

-- 1 organic mint shampoo bar in a travel tin
+- 1 organic shampoo bar in a travel tin (choose 1 from mint, citrus or lavender & tea tree)

 - 1 bamboo toothbrush